 TLAC/MREL will have an impact on funding costs and balance-sheet composition, for example.
 RWA increases are linked to the resolution requirements of bail-in instruments defined by TLAC/MREL.
 The Single Resolution Board recently estimated that current MREL shortfalls for European institutions will be as high as €117 billion.
 This shortfall will become even greater, given its linkage to risk-weighted assets and the RWA inflation imposed by the finalized Basel III standards.

 Such secondary effects demonstrate that banks need to take a holistic approach to capital management, rather than attempting to address the effects of each program in isolation.
-Implementing these programs will involve many different departments and functions within the bank and create steering demands that will define the structure of balance sheets and corresponding risks for a long time
+Implementing these programs will involve many different departments and functions within the bank and create steering demands that will define the structure of balance sheets and corresponding risks for a long time to come.

 Against this background, European firms need to demonstrate their ability to generate sufficient additional capital while still paying dividends to investors.
 To achieve this level of financial resilience, the holistic approach to capital management described in McKinsey’s “Basel IV” publications remains the best approach.
 The approach will involve three transformational changes in capital steering and planning that will prepare banks for the new reality under the finalized Basel III rules.